enrightc/Gothams-Dark-Decisions/README.md

 #### Result:
 The bug related to the incorrect access of answer personality types has been fixed.
 Now, when clicking an answer button in the first question, only the corresponding hero or villain personality type is accessed, ensuring accurate quiz progression based on user choices.

+### Title: Hover Effect Persisting on Mobile Devices

+#### Issue:
+Hover effect on answer buttons persists on mobile devices, leading to an inconsistent user experience.

+#### Description:
+During testing of the quiz application on mobile devices, it was observed that after selecting an answer and progressing to the next question, the last selected answer button maintained its hover appearance.
+This behavior was inconsistent with the expected behavior and caused confusion among users.

+#### Expected Behavior:
+On mobile devices, the hover effect should not persist after an answer button is selected and the user progresses to the next question.
+This ensures a consistent and intuitive user experience across different devices.

+#### Steps to Reproduce:
+1. Access the quiz application on a mobile device.
+2. Start the quiz.
+3. Select an answer by tapping an answer button.
+4. Progress to the next question.
+5. Note that the last selected answer button maintains its hover appearance.

+#### Investigation and Solution:
+1. Reviewed the CSS styles for answer buttons to identify the source of the hover effect.
+2. Added media queries to the CSS file targeting smaller devices (e.g., mobile devices).
+3. Within the media queries, removed the hover effect for answer buttons to ensure it doesn't persist on mobile devices.
+4. Tested the modified CSS on various mobile devices to verify that the hover effect no longer persists after selecting an answer.

+#### Result:
+The issue related to the hover effect persisting on mobile devices has been resolved.
+Now, when selecting an answer and progressing to the next question on mobile devices, the hover appearance of the answer buttons is correctly removed, providing a consistent user experience.

 ### Known Bugs (unresolved)